AriFordsham/GHCWiki/users-guide/move-from-doc-book.md

-# Moving User's Guide Away from DocBook
+# Moving the User's Guide away from DocBook

 ## The Problem